esat1265/schoolink/README.md

 # SCHOOLINK
 ## Make communication easier, increase success !
 Schoolink is an education platform which allows communicate between parents and teachers easily and quickly.
-It helps teachers and parents to follow students performans.
+It helps teachers and parents to simplify communication, make tracking progress easier, manage schedules and assignments smoothly, creating a more efficient learning environment.

 ## Specification
 Built on Ruby on Rails v7.1.0, Ruby v2.7.0, HTML5, CSS3 and JavaScript ES6.
 Deployed on a _Heroku_ Hobby instance.